 Using a silicone brush, soak each slice of the biscuit with the sugar syrup.

-To make chocolate filaments, melt white chocolate in a bain-marie/water bath (or microwave), taking care not to overheat it (reach maximum 104 F/40 C, or warm to touch).
+To make chocolate filaments, melt white chocolate in a bain-marie/water bath (or microwave), taking care not to overheat it (reach maximum 104°F (40°C), or warm to the touch).

 Make a few round trips on the back of the plate, holding the pastry bag.
 Let the chocolate freeze for a few seconds over the plate (photo 15).

-Using the bent spatula or a knife, peel off one of the sides.
+Peel off one of the sides using a bent spatula or a knife.
 Arrange chocolate filaments on top of the cake.

-Repeat the process as many times as you like, each time using a very cold plate.
+Repeat the process as many times as you like, using a very cold plate each time.
 Stick a few eggs with the remaining melted chocolate (photo 16).

-- Make the biscuit one day in advance, cool, wrap it in a plastic film, and refrigerate.
+- Make the biscuit one day in advance, cool it, wrap it in a plastic film, and refrigerate.
 Finish the cake the next day.

 - Replace white chocolate with milk or dark chocolate to make chocolate filaments.